 Jonathan Safran Foer On Marriage, Religion And Universal Balances

 This is FRESH AIR.
-I'm Terry Gross.
-My guest Jonathan Safran Foer has written a new novel that revolves around fundamental questions like what does it mean to live a good life?
+I'm David Bianculli, editor of the website TV Worth Watching, sitting in for Terry Gross.
+Today's guest, Jonathan Safran Foer, has written a novel that is now out in paperback.
+It's called "Here I Am," and it revolves around such fundamental questions as, what does it mean to live a good life?
 Is happiness the ultimate ambition?
 And what is happiness?
-Do you hold the family together even when the marriage is fracturing?
+Do you hold the family together even when the marriage has begun to erode?
 Do religious rituals still have meaning if you don't believe in God?
-The story is told from the points of view of members of a Jewish family.
+The main character is examined from the points of view of the members of a Jewish family.
 The parents' marriage is unraveling.
 The oldest son is preparing for the bar mitzvah he doesn't want to have.
 The boy's great-grandfather is one of the remaining Holocaust survivors, and he's nearing the end of his life.

-Meanwhile, on a global scale, Israel is being threatened by a catastrophic earthquake that's led to chaos in the region.
-Jonathan Safran Foer's earlier novels include "Everything Is Illuminated" and "Extremely Loud And Incredibly Close."
-They were both adapted into films.
-Our interview was recorded last week.
+In the midst of these crises, Israel is being threatened by a catastrophic earthquake that's led to chaos in the region.
+Jonathan Safran Foer's earlier novels, "Everything Is Illuminated" and "Extremely Loud And Incredibly Close," were adapted into films.
+Terry spoke with him last year when "Here I Am" was first published.

-Jonathan Safran Foer, welcome to FRESH AIR.
+TERRY GROSS, BYLINE: Jonathan Safran Foer, welcome to FRESH AIR.
 You know, in your novel, a marriage is breaking apart.
 Israel is undergoing a catastrophe.
 There's an earthquake and several countries bound together in war against Israel.
-There's a Hebrew expression tikkun olam which is repairing the world.
-And - is that a concept you're familiar with?
+There's a Hebrew expression tikkun olam, which is repairing the world.
+And is that a concept you're familiar with?
 And if so, would you describe it and tell us if you see that as relating to your book?

 JONATHAN SAFRAN FOER: Such a really good question.
 It is a concept I'm familiar with.
 Like a lot of Jewish concepts, I have a kind of cocktail party familiarity, and I wouldn't want to pretend I know more than I do.
 But I think there's two ways of looking at or describing the book.
 One is it's about things falling apart, the dissolution of a family, global crisis that creates this massive fracture, not only in the Middle East but between America and Israel, between Europe and Israel, between American Jews and Israeli Jews.
 The distances seem to be widening wherever you look.